Last updated November 02, 2020

 Study in physical therapy begins with a bachelor’s degree and is completed with a doctoral degree and certification as a physical therapist (PT).
-Admission to highly competitive graduate programs requires volunteer time or an internship with a professional therapist as well as a Graduate Record Exam testing.
+Admission to highly competitive graduate programs requires volunteer time or an internship with a professional therapist as well as a Graduate Record Exam (GRE) testing.
 A biology major with supporting courses in chemistry, physics, and psychology is recommended for students pursuing this career.
-The faculty adviser will assist the student and developing a plan of courses to prepare for application to the graduate program.
+Your faculty adviser will assist the student and developing a plan of courses to prepare for application to the graduate program.

 All physical therapy programs require a bachelor's degree from an accredited 4-year college or university.
 Students at Morningside College who identify as Pre-Physical Therapy typically major in Biology and/or Chemistry and then add appropriate prerequisites.
 Some Pre-Physical Therapy students have also chosen to pursue a major in Biopsychology.
 Those are the most common but a student can really major in any subject and pursue physical therapy as long as they add the appropriate courses required for admission into their schools of interest.
 Each institution offering a Physical Therapy program has its own undergraduate prerequisites, so applicants should contact the school or college of their choice for specific requirements.
 It is highly recommended that you earn above a 3.0 cumulative GPA and know that you will need to complete a required amount of shadowing/volunteer clinical experience with a Physical Therapist.
-Be sure to consult with your First Year Adviser, Faculty Adviser, or an adviser at the school or college of physical therapy that you plan to attend.
+Be sure to consult with your Academic Adviser, Faculty Adviser, or an adviser at the school or college of physical therapy that you plan to attend.

 Prerequisite coursework generally includes (can vary depending on school):

-General Biology with Lab
+- General Biology with Lab

-General Chemistry with Lab
+- General Chemistry with Lab

-General Physics with Lab
+- General Physics with Lab

-Human Anatomy with Lab
+- Human Anatomy with Lab

-Human Physiology with Lab
+- Human Physiology with Lab

-Statistics and Calculus
+- Statistics and Calculus

-Psychology and Social Sciences (Introductory Psychology, Abnormal Psychology and Developmental/Child Psychology.)
+- Psychology and Social Sciences (Introductory Psychology, Abnormal Psychology and Developmental/Child Psychology.)

-- Volunteer or work as a Physical Therapy Assistant.
+- Volunteer or work as a Physical Therapy Assistant

-- Some schools require up to 150-hours of clinical experience prior to admission.
+- Some schools require up to 150-hours of clinical experience prior to admission

-- Most schools require a satisfactory score on the Graduate Record Examination (GRE).
+- Most schools require a satisfactory score on the Graduate Record Examination (GRE)

-- Write an essay & personal statement.
+- You need an essay and personal statement

 Applying for Physical Therapy School: